GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 {% endAside %}

-A browsing context group is a group of tabs, windows, iframes or worker scripts which share the same context.
-For example, if a website (`https://a.example`) opens a popup window (`https://b.example`), the opener window and the popup window share the same browsing context and they have access to each other via DOM APIs such as `window.opener`.
+A browsing context group is a set of window that can reference each other.
+For example, the top-level document and its child documents embedded via `<iframe>`.
+If a website (`https://a.example`) opens a popup window (`https://b.example`), the opener window and the popup window share the same browsing context and they have access to each other via DOM APIs such as `window.opener`.

 {% Img src="image/admin/g42eZMpIKNbUL0cN6yjC.png", alt="Browsing Context Group", width="470", height="469" %}